0115 964 7740 - law@curtisparkinson.com

 The Background

-Dated 9 February 2018, the first Will (the February Will) appointed Anne Rainey, the niece of the deceased widow Brenda Weller, as co-executor and the sole beneficiary of the estate.
+Dated 9 February 2018, the first Will (the February Will) appointed Anne Rainey, the niece of the deceased widow Brenda Weller, as co-executor and the estate’s sole beneficiary.
 The second Will, allegedly executed on 5 March 2018 (the March Will), was a homemade Will prepared by Paul, Brenda’s son.

-The February Will was prepared by Austin Ryder Solicitors following a meeting Mrs Weller attended at their offices alone on 2 February 2018.
+Austin Ryder Solicitors prepared the February Will following a meeting Mrs Weller attended at their offices alone on 2 February 2018.

 Brenda attended a meeting at Austin Ryder Solicitors on 2 February 2018, returning to execute the February Will on 9 February 2018.
 Whilst there, she signed a Lasting Power of Attorney appointing Ann to manage her property and affairs (the LPA).
 The LPA was completed on 23 February 2018 after Ann and Brenda’s daughter, Paula (the replacement Attorney), also signed.
 The LPA was registered with the Office of the Public Guardian (OPG) in May 2018.

 After Brenda died, as Executor of the February Will (and witnessed by family members), Ann opened a suitcase left by her Aunt Brenda (the Suitcase).
 This Suitcase contained sealed envelopes addressed to Toni, Paul’s wife, and Brenda’s grandchildren, each containing £1,000 in cash.
 The Suitcase also contained some jewellery for the grandchildren and a copy of the February Will.
-Unfortunately, neither Ann nor Paul had any knowledge of the Suitcase contents until it was opened.
+Unfortunately, neither Ann nor Paul knew the Suitcase’s contents until it was opened.

-A little later, without telling anyone, Paul made an application for a Grant of Probate based on the March Will.
+A little later, without telling anyone, Paul applied for a Grant of Probate based on the March Will.
 A move that prompted Ann to challenge the Will, alleging forgery.

 The Challenge